What is osteopathy ?

 Pain Management

-Pain management focuses on identifying the root causes of pain and implementing a comprehensive treatment plan, combining manual therapy, exercises and lifestyle modifications to effectively reduce and manage discomfort.
+Pain management focuses on identifying the root causes of pain and implementing a comprehensive treatment plan, combining manual therapy, exercises, and lifestyle modifications to effectively reduce and manage discomfort.

-He speaks English, French and practices his Spanish.
+He speaks English, French, and practices his Spanish.

-DO (Osteopathic), Craniosacral Therapist
+DO (Osteopath), Craniosacral Therapist

 Certified in Neuroproprioceptive Taping Therapy and Craniosacral Therapy